You know those days when nothing seems to go right?

 Over time I’ve learned that in order to do my best work, I can’t do only work.

-There is no way that we’re all going to embark on this journey of building our businesses without mountains to climb and disasters to avert.
-So we have to be OK with that.
+There is no way that you’re going to embark on this journey of building and growing your business without mountains to climb and disasters to avert.
+So you have to be OK with that.

-It’s about how much time we give ourselves to be in that break and what we do to pull ourselves out of it and continue to go after our goals.
+It’s about how much time you give yourself to be in that break and what you do to pull yourself out of it and continue to go after your goals.

-We have to give ourselves a break, we have to stop judging ourselves unfairly.
+You have to give yourself a break, you have to stop judging yourself unfairly.

-The life we have all chosen to lead is one of uncertainty and questions, rethinking and revising, wondering and trying.
+The life we have all chosen to lead as business owners is one of uncertainty and questions, rethinking and revising, wondering and trying.
 Not everything we do is going to work.
 Not everything we do is going to be right.

 So stop beating yourself up when you have a day with no motivation.
 Stop second-guessing yourself when things go wrong.
 Stop feeling silly for needing a good cry.
 Stop thinking you have to work all the time or otherwise you aren’t really trying.